ardinsys/financial-charts/docs/guide/data-and-updates.md

 `drawNextPoint` assumes new data belongs to the newest time slot.
 If you receive corrections for older candles, re-run `draw` with the full (sorted) array so the remapping step can rebuild the series correctly.

 - New points that land in the same `stepSize` bucket as the last candle are merged: high/low extend, close is replaced.
-- Timestamps are snapped **down** to the nearest `stepSize` boundary; if that is not desired, align them before calling `drawNextPoint`.
+- Timestamps are snapped **down** to the nearest `stepSize` boundary.
+If that is not desired, align them before calling `drawNextPoint`.
 - Keep feeds sorted ascending by `time` to avoid “holes” or duplicated labels.
+- When a duplicate timestamp merges into the latest slot, send full OHLCV values so the merge math does not produce `NaN`.

 ## Troubleshooting gaps and jumps

-- **Gaps after switching step size:** the chart remaps data on `updateCoreOptions`; zoom/pan reset is expected when `stepSize` changes.
+- **Gaps after switching step size:** the chart remaps data on `updateCoreOptions`, so zoom/pan reset is expected when `stepSize` changes.
-- **Live chart stops scrolling:** when auto range is on, the view only follows the right edge if you haven’t panned away; reset with `updateCoreOptions("auto", ...)` to re-anchor to the latest data.
+- **Live chart stops scrolling:** when auto range is on, the view only follows the right edge if you haven't panned away.
+Reset with `updateCoreOptions("auto", ...)` to re-anchor to the latest data.
 - **Mixed timezones:** pass UTC timestamps (number) rather than `Date` instances to keep snapping consistent across locales.